-- We request that you consider wearing a mask that covers your mouth and nose at all times while in the building.
-This is a request please be considerate. - The bathrooms are accessible only from the side entrance to the building.
-They will not be accessible by passing through the Exhibition Hall. - The Exhibition Hall will be closed to the public for judging on Friday, September 23 from 10 a.m. to noon.
+- Masks are optional. - The bathrooms are accessible only from the side entrance to the building.
+They will not be accessible by passing through the Exhibition Hall. - The Exhibition Hall will be closed to the public for judging on Friday, September 22 from 10 a.m. to noon.
 No exceptions. - In the event of rain, the Exhibition Hall will be closed until the rain subsides.